macbuse/macbuse.github.io/index.md

 Fridays 13h45 salle CARISM RdC.

-1. I **prefer** if you bring your own computer it's not hygienic to use the computers in the room.
+1. I **prefer** if you bring your own computer as it's not hygienic to use the computers in the room.
-1. there will be a break at 15h30 for 15 minutes to ventilate the room
+1. there will be a break at 15h30 for 15 minutes to ventilate the room.

 - [F1](./METH_NUM/1_feuille_flottant.pdf)